holopoj/FHCP/README.md

 # FHCP
-Implementation of the paper "Finding Highly Correlated Pairs with Powerful Pruning" in Java.
+Java implementation of the paper "Finding Highly Correlated Pairs with Powerful Pruning" by Zhang, J., & Feigenbaum, J. (2006, November). *In Proceedings of the 15th ACM international conference on Information and knowledge management* (pp. 152-161).
+ACM.